agneet42/revision/render/readme.md

-Running the REVISIION renderer requires [blenderproc](https://github.com/DLR-RM/BlenderProc)
+Running the REVISION renderer requires [blenderproc](https://github.com/DLR-RM/BlenderProc)

 Some sample object and background assets are already available.